dhavaln/100-days-of-code/ideas.md

-## List of ideas that I will be implementing as part of the challenge.
-Some of these are possible, while some might not be easy to do.
+## List of ideas that I might be implementing as part of the challenge.

 * For my SaaS-savvy friend, Export List of Subscribers for a Github Repo
 * For my Wife, Amazon Price Alert